 Cookie dough dip makes a great no-bake dessert for your next party.
 This fluffy dessert dip is made with safe-to-eat cookie dough and tastes great with pretzels, graham crackers, and vanilla wafers.

-Concerned about eating raw cookie dough?
+Is this safe to eat?
 This recipe is made with heat-treated flour and doesn't include eggs, so it's perfectly safe to eat.
-I recommend serving it with graham crackers, fresh fruit, or vanilla wafers!

 Ingredients and substitutions